Life-Size Clay In-Progress

 Nettie Depp will be honored with a bronze portrait in the Kentucky State Capitol where she can greet and inspire tens of thousands of school children each year who attend tours of the Capitol.

 Some information taken from article Legendary Locals: Nettie B.C.
 Depp by Sam Terry.

 Kentucky Education Reformer

-Nettie Depp has been inducted into the Kentucky Women's History Project, developed by the KY Commission on Women, which is an Agency of the Office of the Governor.
+Nettie Depp has been inducted into the Kentucky Women's History Project, developed by the KY Commission on Women, which is an agency of the Office of the Governor.
 She was profiled, along with 46 other notable KY women in the recent Award-Winning Documentary, Dreamers and Doers: Voices of Kentucky Women, by Michael Breeding Media.
-Please enjoy this clip about Nettie...
+To watch the video, see below.

-The sculpture of Nettie Depp is currently in progress by sculptor, Amanda Matthews, and has been financed so far by the contributions of Prometheus Foundry, LLC (Owners/Partners Brad Connell and Amanda Matthews), the KY Foundation for Women, Art Meets Activism Grant*, In-Kind Contributions, and Private Donations.
+The sculpture of Nettie Depp is currently in progress by sculptor, Amanda Matthews, and thus far has been financed by the contributions of Prometheus Foundry, LLC (Owners/Partners Brad Connell and Amanda Matthews), the KY Foundation for Women, Art Meets Activism Grant*, In-Kind Contributions, and private donations.